The second part of the Makefile

 USE_GITLAB= nodefault

-When using USE_GITLAB=nodefault
+When using USE_GITLAB=nodefault,

-the Makefile
+the Makefile must set

-in its
+DISTFILES in its

 top block.